saminiir/level-ip/Documentation/development.md

 # Usage

-Level-IP is run as a daemon process:
+Level-IP is run as a daemon process, requiring the CAP_NET_ADMIN capability:

 ```
+$ make
-$ sudo ./lvl-ip
+$ ./lvl-ip
 ```

 Then, existing binaries and their socket API calls can be redirected to level-ip with:

 ```
 $ cd tools
-$ sudo ./level-ip curl google.com
+$ ./level-ip curl google.com
 ```

 # Developing